Mayurgohane/Mayurgohane/README.md

 🌱 **Data Scientist with 3 years of experience** in developing and implementing Machine Learning, Deep Learning, NLP, and Generative AI solutions.
 I am passionate about leveraging my background in Artificial Intelligence to drive impactful projects and contribute to the tech community.
 My expertise includes hands-on work with innovative AI solutions and a commitment to excellence in all aspects of AI/ML development.

-- 🔭 Actively seeking a full-time role in AI/ML and Generative AI.

 ## Skills and Technologies

 ![Machine Learning](https://img.shields.io/badge/Machine%20Learning-3776AB?style=flat&logo=python&logoColor=white)